2015 BROCHURE NOW AVAILABLE REQUEST YOURS TODAY

 90 days prior to scheduled departure

-In the event of a delay, passengers will be responsible for all costs and expenses associated therewith, including, without limitation, any additional food, lodging or transportation costs resulting from such delay.
-We recommend you obtain full travel insurance coverage and purchase refundable air tickets.
+In the event of a delay, passengers will be responsible for all costs and expenses associated therewith, including, without limitation, any additional food, lodging, transportation costs, or charge fees resulting from such delay.
+Should the tour be interrupted for any reason repatriation costs and expenses relating to prepaid travel expenses will be at the sole cost of the passenger.
+There will be no refund for any portion of the tour already taken.
+Adventure Canada recommends that the passenger obtains full travel insurance coverage and purchases refundable air/train tickets.

 Baggage is solely at the passenger’s risk and expense.
-Baggage is limited to a maximum weight of 20 KG for all excursions involving an Adventure Canada charter flight.
-Also, commercial airline luggage allowance is typically two pieces per passenger and one piece of carry-on luggage, subject to weight restrictions, but please check with your airline for current standards.
+Baggage is limited to a maximum weight of 20 Kg or 44 lbs for all excursions involving an Adventure Canada charter flight.
+Also, commercial airline luggage allowance differs from carrier to carrier; please check with the passenger’s airline for current standards and weight restrictions.
 Excess baggage is not permitted on charter flights.
 Any excess baggage charges for commercial flights are the responsibility of the passenger.
+Passenger’s baggage is restricted to suitcases and hand luggage of such size and type as can comfortably and safely be stored in the passenger’s cabins.
+Cabin trunks are not acceptable and will not be permitted on board the vessel.

 IMAGES AND PRIVACY

-On these trips we take many photos, some of which we use for promotional purposes.
-If you would not like photos which include you to be used, please let us know in advance.
-We may also celebrate your birthday or special event, let us know if you would like to abstain.
+On these trips Adventure Canada takes many photos, some of which are used for promotional purposes.
+If the passenger would not like photos which include the passenger to be used, please let Adventure Canada know in advance.
+Adventure Canada may also celebrate the passenger’s birthday or special events: please advise Adventure Canada if the passenger would like to abstain.

 The itineraries/programs described are subject to change at the discretion of the ship’s master.
 These are expeditions to remote parts of the world.
 Adventure Canada, reserves the exclusive right, in its sole discretion, to alter or omit any part of the itinerary or change any reservation, staff member, feature and/or means of conveyance without notice and for any reason whatsoever including but not limited to weather and sea conditions, availability of anchorages, force majeure, political conditions and other factors beyond our control and without allowance or refund and with any and all extra costs resulting there from paid by the passengers.
 Adventure Canada, expressly reserves the right to cancel, without prior notice to the passengers, any tour prior to departure, in which case tour fees will be refunded without further obligation on the part of Adventure Canada, including, but not limited to the payment of interest accrued thereon.
 Decisions to alter then itinerary/program as aforesaid shall be made in the best interest of all passengers aboard the vessel.
 Adventure Canada, expressly reserves the right in its sole discretion to cancel the reservation of, or remove from the tour, any passenger at any time.